-They are savory thanks to the egg, salt, and coconut oil and fresh thanks to the parsley.
-They also pack plenty of health benefits.
+They pack plenty of health benefits.
 Parsley is known to reduce heavy metals and coconut oil offers plenty of healthy fats.
 Combined with the fiber and remaining vitamins in celery pulp and the nourishing protein-filled egg, this is a complete breakfast.
 For real, not like those marketing claims from cereal companies. #lies.

 Anyways.
 They are good and easy and a simple way to get more out of your groceries.
-Always good to stretch things, getting more for your budget and reducing food waste.
+It’s always good to stretch things, getting more for your budget, and reducing food waste.

 Sometimes I make juice just so I can eat these.
 If that isn’t a good motivation feedback circle, I don’t know what is.